Toward Generalizable Forgery Detection and Reasoning: Experiment

 \subsubsection{Comparison on Forgery Detection Task}

 We first conduct a comprehensive comparison on the generalization of detection task.
 As shown in Table \ref{tab:forgery detection}, the results include image-level accuracy for each evaluation set.

 Compared to low-level-based methods such as NPR , DRCT, FreqNet, and SPAI, CLIP-based methods like UniFD, AIDE, DE-FAKE and Effort exhibit stronger cross-domain generalization.
 Despite being trained only on Stable Diffusion images, these models effectively detect GAN-generated contents.
 Low-level clues, e.g., frequency artifacts in FreqNet and SPAI or upsampling traces in NPR, vary across different generators, while the reconstruction error in DRCT is specific for diffusion models.
 In contrast, CLIP leverages strong semantic priors to detect high-level inconsistencies, resulting in robust generalization.
 Trained on ProGAN images, FatFormer and C2P perform well on GAN-generated evaluation sets but suffer a substantial drop faced with diffusion models.
+The most recent LOTA \cite{wang2025lota} performs consistently well on some of the generative models, but exhibits a significant performance drop on DALLE-3 and FLUX.
+These two models involve complex post-processing and reconstruction stages, which attenuate the low-bit-plane noise patterns that LOTA \cite{wang2025lota} relies on.
+Consequently, LOTA \cite{wang2025lota} fails to select discriminative noise regions and degenerates to random predictions.

 Besides, distinguishing fake images of FLUX and Midjourney proves to be more difficult.
 These commercial models have achieved a high degree of photorealism, posing increasing challenges to existing detection methods.
-We notice that when trained on Stable Diffusion images, several methods generalize surprisingly well on GPT-4o-generated images, including UniFD, DE-FAKE, AIDE and our method.
+We notice that when trained on Stable Diffusion images, several methods generalize surprisingly well on GPT-4o-generated images.
 We attribute this trend to similar distributions of two generators.

-Meanwhile, our method outperforms all state-of-the-art baselines, with an average accuracy exceeding the suboptimal method Effort \cite{yan2024orthogonal} by 7.3\%.
+Meanwhile, our method outperforms all state-of-the-art baselines, with an average accuracy exceeding the suboptimal method LOTA \cite{wang2025lota} by 6.97\%.
 Specifically, our method achieves the highest accuracy in 7 out of 10 generative models and shows the smallest variation.
 With powerful prior knowledge and task-specific architecture, our method learns forgery semantics from both low-level and high-level visual clues, instead of generator-specific artifacts, which contributes to outstanding accuracy and strong generalization of our method.